-The Repeat Purchases report lets brand owners know the number of orders received for each of their products.
+The Repeat Purchases report lets you know the number of orders you received for each of your products.

-It also shows the number of unique customers who placed the orders as well as the % of customers who made a repeat order.
+It also shows the number of unique customers who placed the orders and the percentage of customers who made a repeat order.

-By comparing the number of orders alongside the number of unique customers, you can quickly identify which among your products have been ordered more than once by a customer.
+By comparing the number of orders with the number of unique customers, you can identify which products customers order repeatedly.

 The more repeat purchases a product has, the more customer loyalty it generates for your brand.

-You can use this information to aggressively promote your most successful Repeat Purchase Products in your Amazon Storefront.
+You can use this information to promote your most successful Repeat Purchase Products in your Amazon Storefront, helping your generate sales.

-By now, you should already know the benefits of the Amazon Brand Analytics Tool.
+What Are the Benefits of the Amazon Brand Analytics Tool?

 Keyword research is an important task for many Amazon Sellers.

-Through the Demographics report, you can see the age, gender, household income, and education level of your most profitable customers.
+Demographics report from Brand Analytics shows the age, gender, household income, and education level of your most profitable customers.

-As a brand owner, you can now accurately target these customers in order to generate more sales for your Amazon store.
+As a brand owner, you can now accurately target these customers to generate more sales for your Amazon store.

 Amazon Brand Analytics Terms & Conditions